ipandzic/flask-url-shortener/README.md

 git clone https://github.com/ipandzic/flask-url-shortener.git
 ```

-Start the API on port 5000 by running "make start" or:
+Cd into the flask-url-shortener folder and start the API on port 5000 by running "make start" or:
 ```
 docker-compose up -d
 ```